pdxparrot/assets/SETUP.md

   * Remove the camera from the scene
 * Attach the desired lighting settings
 * Add the scene to the Build Settings
-* Create a new level helper script that overrides the Game LevelHelper
+* Create any new level helper scripts that override the Game LevelHelper
   * Implement the required interface
   * Levels can share a single helper or it can be per-level as needed
+  * The example project contains a Level level helper script as an example
-* Create an empty Prefab and add the new level helper component to it
+* Create an empty Prefab and add the desired level helper component to it
 * Add a level helper prefab to each level as they're created
 * If using players, create new empty GameObjects and attach Spawnpoint components to them
   * Set the tag to 'Player' on these